samueldsingh/data-engineering/sql/3-constraints.md

 9. **ENUM** Constraint: An ENUM constraint is used to define a custom data type that represents **a set of predefined constant values for a column**.
 It allows you to specify that a column can only take one of the specified values, and any attempt to insert a value outside the predefined set will result in an error.

+Constraints can be used with several SQL commands, including:

+1. **CREATE TABLE:** Constraints are often defined when creating a new table.
+They ensure that the data entered into the table adheres to specific rules.

+2. **ALTER TABLE:** Constraints can also be added or modified after a table has already been created using the `ALTER TABLE` command.

+3. **INSERT:** Constraints are checked when inserting new rows into a table to ensure that the data being inserted adheres to the defined rules.

+4. **UPDATE:** Constraints are checked when updating existing rows in a table to maintain data integrity.

+5. **DELETE:** Constraints can be used to prevent the deletion of rows that would violate data integrity rules.

+### Using constraints with CREATE Table

 Examples of using constraints:

 ```sql